Bakersfield, CA, Schools Offering HVAC Programs

 Heating, ventilation and air conditioning (HVAC) education programs are mainly offered at community, technical and vocational schools.
 They can be designed to prepare graduates for entry or advancement in the field, depending on the level of study.
 Get an overview of two schools near Bakersfield, CA, and their HVAC programs, including curricula details and program duration.

 - Bakersfield College is located just minutes from downtown Bakersfield.
-The school offers a 2-course certificate program in HVAC studies.
+The school offers a 4-course certificate program in automotive HVAC.

-- College of the Sequoias has a 2-year degree program and certificate containing HVAC courses.
-The college is found about 67 miles north of downtown Bakersfield.
+- College of the Sequoias has a 2-year degree program and a certificate program containing HVAC courses.
+The college is found about 55 miles north of downtown Bakersfield.

 Find schools that offer these popular programs